CartoDB/mobile-sdk/docs/guides/09-CARTO-integrations.md

 </div>

-#### SQL API
+### SQL API

-CARTO’s [SQL API](https://carto.com/docs/carto-engine/sql-api/) allows you to interact with your tables and data inside CARTO, as if you were running SQL statements against a normal database.
-You can use the SQL API to insert, update or delete data (i.e., insert a new column with a latitude and longitude data) or to select data from public tables in order to use it on your website or application (i.e., display the 10 closest records to a particular location).
+CARTO’s **SQL API** allows you to interact with your tables and data inside CARTO, as if you were running SQL statements against a normal database.
+In general you can use the SQL API to insert, update or delete data (i.e., insert a new column with a latitude and longitude data) or to select data from public tables in order to use it on your website or application (i.e., display the 10 closest records to a particular location).

-##### Using CARTO SQL Service class to make a query
+**Note:** In mobile SDK you can only **SELECT** data from public tables without api_key for higher security.
+Private tables and using api_key is not allowed from mobile directly.
+If you need these, you need to proxy CARTO SQL API to a custom API towards your app, so api_key requests are done from server to server

 <div class="js-TabPanes">